Of Myths and Realities

 What people forget, though, is that this new version–Woman 2.0–is a fiction, created to entertain us, just as the white-hatted, philosopher-cowboys and perfect moms and dads of yesteryear’s popular entertainment were fictions.
 This updated image of womanhood is about as real as a comic-book superhero.

-At this exact moment, on many fronts, change is occurring faster than at any time in human history, and so it is natural for us to assume that humans themselves are changing at a similar pace.
+At this exact moment, on practically every front, change is occurring faster than at any time in human history, and so it is natural for us to assume that humans themselves are changing at a similar pace.
 But we are not.
 Though our society and our technology evolve rapidly, our biology does not.
 We are effectively indistinguishable from our ancestors of a thousand, five thousand, or ten thousand years past.

 Let’s be clear: Human males and females are not physically equal.
 No way, no how.
 On her very best day, with the stars and planets all in alignment and the wind at her back, Ronda Rousey could not kick Mike Tyson’s ass.
 The young one OR the old one.
 She probably wouldn’t last half a round with either version.
 And there isn’t a woman on the planet who would fare much better.
 And it’s not as though Mike Tyson was a freak of nature, either.
 Guys like him are all over the place.